 Many agree that Spanish cuisine is a close parallel to Mediterranian dishes.
-However due to their rich cultural background there has been unique flair added over the years.
+However, their rich cultural background has added a unique flair over the years.
 One direct similarity is the use of olive oil in many of the dishes!
 This is mainly due to Spain being one of the largest producers of olives in the world.

-Demographics have shown that the average Spaniard will consume about 1.4 litres of olive oil a year.
+Demographics have shown that the average Spaniard will consume about 1.4 liters of olive oil a year.

 13. Spanish is the second most spoken language in the world

-The Spanish language is the second most spoken in the world, falling behind Mandorin.
-With over 437 Million speakers of the language worldwide, it comes as no surprise.
+The Spanish language is the second most spoken in the world, falling behind Mandarin.
+With over 437 million speakers of the language worldwide, it comes as no surprise.

 It may even be interesting to attempt to learn a few phrases in Spanish and use them to communicate while visiting.
-Spaniards will be happy to converse with you, especially if the effort has been made to try to speak in their home tongue.
+Spaniards are happy to converse with you, especially if the effort has been made to try to speak in their home tongue.